vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (1) subsisting by ekabhakta method on pratipad; for one year; at end of year donate a kapilā cow; reaches world of Vaiśvānara; HV I. 355-57; Mat.
 101. 82 calls it Sikhivrata and VKK 29 quotes Mat.; (2) eating food served on bare earth on 1st tithi; reaps reward of Trirātra sacrifice; HV

 I. 357 ( from Pad, ).
-Pañcaghata-pūrnimā-worship of image of pūrnimā-devī; on five
+Pañcaghata-pūrṇimā-worship of image of pūrṇimā-devī; on five

 Full Moon days follow ekabhakta; at end donate five jars respectively filled with milk, curds, ghee, honey and white sugar; he secures all desired objects; HV II.
 195–96 ( quoting